AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

 The final step of this tutorial is to automate your newly made ML workflow.
 You can do this by utilizing Lambda function in conjunction with the AWS SDK for Python:
 1. Create a Lambda function with a Python runtime.
 2. Attach *AWSStepFunctionsFullAccess* to the role of this Lambda function.
 3. Use this code in your function.
 Enter your state machine's ARN in the missing part.
+Feel free to modify `input` to make it compatible with your state machine.
     ```python
     import json
     import boto3